jmholton/hydration/README.md

 * These are linux c-shell scripts, so you will need a working `/bin/tcsh`
 * `gemmi` to measure vacuum bubbles, which is distributed with the CCP4 suite
 * the Phenix Suite to probe electron density map values from your mtz file
-* `AMBER` and its tools installed, particularly cpptraj and parmed
+* `AMBER` and its tools installed, particularly `cpptraj` and `parmed`
 * an `*.rst7` AMBER restart file for your system, and the accompanying `*.parm7` topology file
 * an `orignames.pdb` file that contains all the original non-xyz information from the PDB file you initially gave to LEAP.
 * an optional `current_restraints.pdb` file, containing the names and xyz positions of your restraint reference points
-* You will also need to have prepared a "padded" topology file, which you can produce by adding ~50k dummy waters at the end of the PDB file you provide to LEAP.
+* You will also need to have prepared a `padded.parm7` topology file, which you can produce by adding ~50k dummy waters at the end of the PDB file you provide to LEAP.
 You only need to do this once.

 ### Installing

 * git clone this repo
-* copy all the files into somewhere in your shell `$PATH`, and make them executable: chmod u+x *.com *.awk
+* copy all the files into somewhere in your shell `$PATH`, and make them executable:
+{
+    chmod u+x *.com *.awk
+}
 Yes, I know the extension says `*.com`, but these are not Windows executables.
 The use of `.com` to denote shell scripts pre-dates Windows.

 ### Executing program